astronomer/docs/astro/deploy-dags.md

 Before you enable DAG-only deploys on a Deployment, ensure the following:

-- You have access to the Deployment's Astro project.
+- You have access to the latest version of your Deployment's Astro project.
-- You can trigger deploys from your current machine with the Astro CLI.
+- You can update your Deployment using the Astro CLI.
 - Your Deployment does not have [CI/CD enforcement](configure-deployment-resources.md#enforce-cicd-deploys) enabled.
-You can also verify this using [Astro CLI's inspect](cli/astro-deployment-inspect.md) command.
+You can confirm this from the Cloud UI or by running [`astro deployment inspect`](cli/astro-deployment-inspect.md) command.

-You cannot enable the DAG-only deploy feature in the Cloud UI.

-:::caution
+:::warning be careful

-You must trigger a DAG-based deploy to your Astro Deployment using `astro deploy --dags` immediately after you enable the DAG-only deploy feature.
-This will ensure your DAGs are refreshed in your Airflow UI using the new deployment method.
+Carefully read and complete all of the following steps to ensure that your Deployment is not disrupted by enabling this feature.
+Crucially, you must trigger a DAG-based deploy to your Astro Deployment using `astro deploy --dags` immediately after you enable the DAG-only deploy feature.
+If you don't complete this step, your DAGs will not be refreshed in the Airflow UI until you update your Deployment.

 :::